 Getting children to drink more water exposes the fact that 1 in 5 children are not drinking any water.
 Though this doesn’t mean they don’t drink water on other days.
-Regrettably, not drinking water contributes to child obesity, affects performance in school.
+Regrettably, not drinking water contributes to child obesity, and affects performance in school.
 And may trigger other unhealthy habits.

 Pediatricians agree children should be drinking water every day because water is the healthiest beverage.
 Also, water consumption is a major part of keeping healthy, remaining hydrated, and managing a healthy weight.
 Undoubtedly, there are health risks when children don’t drink enough water.
 Even so, getting children to drink more water is a challenge for many parents.